FHI360/EPIC_REPO/Move TEI to different OU/README.md

 This Python script is designed to pull existing DHIS2 TEIs, including their enrollments and events, and transfer the entire TEI to a new organization unit.

 ## Example use
-This script has been used when a new data element is added to a program stage.
-For all old events, this new data element will be blank.
-You can use this script to set the value of the new data element for each event that was entered prior to the data element being added.
+This script has been used when a user accidentally enters data at the wrong org unit, and the entire TEI and everything associated with it needs to be moved.
+It cannot be used if you need to move just one event, or a subset of data.

 ## General steps
 1. Download files